ia-eknorr/project-template/readme.md

 ### Update the stack

+> [!NOTE]
-> :memo: **_Note_**: This will be different for each project.
+> This will be different for each project.
 Below are suggested changes, but not everything may be applicable.

 1. `.env`
    Update, add, or delete these variables as needed.
 The ones currently in this file are added as examples.